zchsh/paper-mini-gen/NOTES.md

   - Want it to be easy to cut out the shapes
   - Path smoothing of some kind might help with that
   - 2025-04-13 at 18:05 - stubbedin `demo-smooth-to-polyline`
+  - 2025-05-10 at 10:27 - there's a Figma plugin for this that might be worth trying: <https://www.figma.com/community/plugin/809139536998662893/simplify>.
+Might make sense to set up "Copy SVG" at every step for debug purposes... then you can test the smoothing process in Figma, see if it works, and if it does and the plugin is licensed appropriately, swipe the code and integrate it here.

 #### Revisit image processing